AcademySoftwareFoundation/OpenImageIO/RELEASING.md

 By mid-June (about 1-2 months before the beta of a new annual big release), you should branch and mark it as an alpha.

-At the tip of "master", create a new branch named `dev-MAJOR.MINOR` that will be the staging area for the next release.
+At the tip of "main", create a new branch named `dev-MAJOR.MINOR` that will be the staging area for the next release.

-Customarily, at that point we add a commit to master (but not to the new dev-MAJ.MIN branch) that bumps master's version to the next minor level, to avoid any confusion between builds from master versus what will be the next release branch.
-This starts the divergence between master and the release branch, and henceforth, any big or compatibility-breaking changes will only be committed to master and not backported to the release branch.
+Customarily, at that point we add a commit to main (but not to the new dev-MAJ.MIN branch) that bumps main's version to the next minor level, to avoid any confusion between builds from main versus what will be the next release branch.
+This starts the divergence between main and the release branch, and henceforth, any big or compatibility-breaking changes will only be committed to main and not backported to the release branch.
 (Though we are loose about this rule during the alpha period and allow continued breaking changes in the alpha, but by the time we call it beta, we allow no more breaking changes.)
-Also at this stage, the master branch's CHANGES.md should have a heading added at the top for the *next* version.
+Also at this stage, the main branch's CHANGES.md should have a heading added at the top for the *next* version.